 Then, there is music/harmony, dance, friends, really good food, sunlight and warm air.
 Snow would be a nice addition, and seasons.
 Mountains.

 Sometimes, I dream about living in the mountains, recalling the times I've spent between N Ga and the tip of NH.
-Oddly, I never made an affirmative decision to live in New Orleans; but it's soul is warm and tolerant.

 I look out from my south-facing house, and watch the sun go from full left, to full right.
 A place to plant a garden.
 A place to see the snow, and feel the heat of summer.
 A place to get lost in the hike during any of the seasons, with enough access to find completely new avenues, and retread old ones.
 A place to share all that -- all of it -- with someone that will revel with me in waking together, day after day.

-Or traveling across the country with a DSLR and some lavaliers, and recording interviews with folks off the beaten path.
+Or traveling across the country with a DSLR and some lavaliers, recording interviews with folks off the beaten path.

 Two radically different people, a man and a woman, form a wonderful, lasting partnership, precisely because of what makes a partnership -- a true partnership -- elementally successful: that each partner may excel in some skills over the other, and thus the two, together, accumulate skills and effort that one individual can not match.